bewakes/haskcoin/README.md

-# haskychain
+# haskcoin
-Haskell implementation of blockchain
+Bitcoin like cryptocurrency in Haskell [Ongoing..]